recast-hep/recast-frontend-testing/README.md

 See the Selenium website (seleniumhq.org) for more information on browsers supported by Selenium.

+There also may be a dependency upon the Python page-objects project.
+If you are using Anaconda Python (http://continuum.io/downloads) you can use the pip tool to install this: pip install page-objects

 To execute the tests, each one can manually be run using the command line (Linux/Mac OS):